 (iii) Misconception about using six sigma in a specific industry-

 This methodology originated in the manufacturing industry (Motorola) as we see in the 1st paragraph of this article.
-Many concepts and tools of the methodology are still taught in the context of factory or industrial environment.
+Many concepts and tools of the methodology are still taught in the context of a factory or industrial environment.

 (iv) Data access issue –

 Data and analytics issues are common for organizations of all sizes.
 Gaining access to consistent and accurate data streams and applying statistical analysis to that data in an accurate manner is difficult.
-The data related challenges are given below –
+The data-related challenges are given below –

 - Industry compliance rules make it difficult to gain access to necessary data.